niananto/compiler-3-1/README.md

 - functions used as variables/arrays and vice versa [done]
 - functions declared in scopes other than global scope -> {error recovery}[done]

-have to deal with all the UNDEFINED"s
+have to deal with all the UNDEFINED"s - not done

 I will be give this a little bit of modularity getting the code blocks out of .y file for better error recovery